vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 sister Subhadrā to perform it).
 Sukrtadvadasi-tithivrata; Vispu deity; fast on Phā. śu.
 11 and

-worship of Viṣnu on 12th; repeat day and night on 11th the words' namo Nārāyaṇāya'; performer should give up anger. jealousy, greed, deceit, &c.; should revolve in mind the idea that saisūra is worthless; the same on 12th also; repeat every month for a year; at end worship golden image of Hari and donate it with a cow; reward is that the performer
+worship of Viṣṇu on 12th; repeat day and night on 11th the words' namo Nārāyaṇāya'; performer should give up anger. jealousy, greed, deceit, &c.; should revolve in mind the idea that saisūra is worthless; the same on 12th also; repeat every month for a year; at end worship golden image of Hari and donate it with a cow; reward is that the performer

 does not see Hell; HV I. 1079-1081 ( from Vi, Dh.).
 Sukharātri or Sukharātrikā--Lakṣmīpūjana day (Āśv. amā